NCATSTranslator/reasoner-validator/docs/validation_codes_dictionary.md

 **Context:** identifier, expected_category, observed_categories

-**Description:** The category of the knowledge graph node matching an input node identifier is more generic than expected.
+**Description:** The category of the knowledge graph node matching specified input node is more generic than expected.

 ### warning.trapi.response.message.results.empty